Matthew Hughes the son of Alice and Samuel Hughes was born in Bradford in 1922. He was baptised on 31st March. His father’s occupation was a comber.

 Benjamin Binns a master grocer and his wife and family were at 145 Wapping Road.
 Presumably now a grocers shop.

-Matthew Hughes died on 9th January 1882, cause of death cirrhosis of the liver.
+Matthew Hughes died on 9th January 1882.
 He was buried at Undercliffe Cemetery.
 In burial he had not been recognised and his grave remained unmarked, however in 1997 a campaign was launched by Mr S. J. Tidd to recognise Matthew Hughes for his bravery and for being one of Bradford’s bravest men.
 This resulted in a new headstone being placed on his grave.
 A ceremony to dedicate the memorial stone took place on Monday March 9th 1998.
 Canon Keith Punshaw of Ripon Cathedral, who was honorary Chaplain of the Regiment, conducted the service and said that Hughes’s heroism was extraordinary.
 “For his friends and colleagues he risked all and achieved all” 9

 The medals are shown here, they consist of the Victoria Cross, Crimea Medal with clasps Alma/Inkerman/Sebastopol, and the Turkish Medal.
 They were bought on the 25th Nov 1910 by the officers of the Royal Fusiliers for £71 and presented to the officers mess collection.
 The medals are now stored at the Royal Regiment of Fusiliers (City of London) Museum, H M Tower of London.